aazuspan/aazuspan.github.io/content/nested-modules.md

 ![Browser developer tools showing a single request](assets/nested_test_allinone.png)

-The monolithic module took only **0.573 seconds** to import on average, about 18% and 44% of the time required by the chained and branched structures, respectively.
+The monolithic module took only **0.573 seconds** to import on average, about 6x faster than the chained module and 2x faster than the branched module.

+### Scaling Up

+The results above painted a pretty clear picture, but I was curious whether things might change as the number of submodules changed.
+I reran the experiment, including between 1 and 10 submodules in each of the structures.

-<iframe src="./assets/nested_module_imports.html" width=800 height=300 frameBorder="0"></iframe>
+<iframe src="./assets/nested_module_scale.html" width=800 height=400 frameBorder="0"></iframe>

+Import times for the chained module scaled linearly as more submodules were added, as expected.
+The branched module showed a smaller, but noticeable increase in import times as submodules increased.
+Apparently there was still *some* penalty for the additional imports, even when made asynchronously.
+The number of submodules had no effect on import speed of the monolithic module, as download times for the additional data were negligible compared to the overhead request time.

 ## Lessons Learned

-Using what I learned above, I decided to take a look at the structure of my [snazzy](https://github.com/aazuspan/snazzy) module that I created a few months ago.
+Using what I learned above, I decided to take a closer look at the structure of my Earth Engine modules called [snazzy](https://github.com/aazuspan/snazzy).
 Here's the module layout:

 <center><img src="./assets/snazzy_structure.svg" alt="A diagram showing three modules connected in a row"></img></center>

 In the interest of organization, I accidentally created a chained set of imports.
 The root `styles` must be imported first, which imports `styles.js`, which imports `tags.js`.
-A few tests revealed that the module takes **2.03 seconds** to import.
+A few tests revealed that the module takes **2.03 seconds** to import, which matches the expected import time for a chained module with 2 submodules that I measured earlier.

 I decided to simplify the structure to a single, monolithic module, moving all of the code into `styles.` The result was a **72% reduction** in import time, down to an average of only **0.551 seconds**.

 <center><img src="./assets/nested_modules_brain.jpg" alt="A meme of a brain expanding.
 Alongside, the caption goes from 'Putting all your code in one file because its easy', to 'Splitting your code up into submodules', to 'Building a complex network of nested sub-modules', to 'Realizing thats slow and putting all your code back in one file.'"></img></center>

-Do I plan to build all of my Earth Engine modules in a single file from now on?
-No. Being able to organize complex projects across multiple files dramatically improves maintainability, and that may be worth the cost in performance.
+So, will I build all of my Earth Engine modules in a single file from now on?
+Probably not.
+Being able to organize complex projects across multiple files dramatically improves maintainability, and that may be worth the cost in performance.
 However, I will pay closer attention to module structure, and avoid chained imports like I had in `snazzy` whenever possible.

-Of course, compromising performance for organization or vice-versa isn't ideal, so maybe there's a third option.
+Of course, compromising performance for organization (or vice-versa) isn't great, so maybe there's a third option.
 Specifically, I'm thinking that there's a need for a tool that could be set up to automatically merge nested submodules into a single root module.
 This step could be run through an automated Github workflow whenever new code is pushed, essentially compiling the project and pushing it to Earth Engine.
 That would allow for performant imports *and* clean, well-organized code.
 [Minification](https://aazuspan.github.io/should-you-minify-your-earth-engine-modules.html) could even be run at the same time to speed up imports just a little bit more.

 But for the time being, I plan to just pay a little more attention to my module design.

 ## TLDR
-- Each file import in Earth Engine takes times, independent of file size
+- Each file import in Earth Engine takes times, regardless of file size
-- Chained imports (`A` requires `B` requires `C`) occur synchronously and are very slow
+- Chained imports (`A` requires `B` requires `C`) occur synchronously.
+Each import linearly increases the total import time.
-- Branched imports (`A` requires `B` and `C`) occur asynchronously and are faster
+- Branched imports (`A` requires `B` *and* `C`) occur asynchronously.
+There isn't much difference between one and ten branched imports.
-- Single file imports are the fastest possible, but make organization difficult
+- Single file imports are the fastest possible, but they can make organization difficult.